 During these times of remote working and studying at home, staff and students from the School of Anthropology and Conservation are presenting tips and advice on methods and resources that will help us with our productivity and wellbeing.
-Here, Rhea Bawa, studying on the BSc (Hons) in Wildlife Conservation, offers some guidance on using technology to keep in touch with colleagues, friends and family.
+Here, Rhea Bawa, studying on the BSc (Hons) in Wildlife Conservation, offers some guidance on how to revise at home for your exams under lockdown conditions.

 “As we have entered the exam period, everyone must be trying to revise to ensure they can successfully complete their exams and receive good grades.